A Radio Source Coincident with the Superluminous Supernova PTF10hgi: Evidence for a Central Engine and an Analogue of the Repeating FRB121102?: Abstract

 \section{Abstract}

-We present the detection of an unresolved radio source coincident with the position of the Type I superluminous supernova (SLSN) PTF10hgi ($z=0.098$) about 7.5 years post-explosion, with a luminosity of $L_\nu(6\,\,{\rm GHz})\approx 1.1\times 10^{28}$ erg s$^{-1}$ Hz$^{-1}$.
+We present the detection of an unresolved radio source coincident with the position of the Type I superluminous supernova (SLSN) PTF10hgi ($z=0.098$) about 7.5 years post-explosion, with a flux density of $F_\nu(6\,\,{\rm GHz)}\approx 47.3\ \mu Jy$ and a luminosity of $L_\nu(6\,\,{\rm GHz})\approx 1.1\times 10^{28}$ erg s$^{-1}$ Hz$^{-1}$.
 This represents the first detection of radio emission coincident with a SLSN on any timescale.
-We investigate various scenarios for the origin of the radio emission: star formation activity, an active galactic nucleus, an off-axis jet, and a non-relativistic supernova blastwave.
-While any of these would be quite novel if confirmed, none appear likely when taken in context of the other properties of the host galaxy, previous radio observations of SLSNe, the sample of long gamma-ray bursts (LGRBs), and the general population of hydrogen-poor SNe.
+We investigate various scenarios for the origin of the radio emission: star formation activity, an active galactic nucleus, and a non-relativistic supernova blastwave.
+While any of these would be quite novel if confirmed, none appear likely when taken in context of the other properties of the host galaxy, previous radio observations of SLSNe, and the general population of hydrogen-poor SNe.
 Instead, the radio emission is reminiscent of the quiescent radio source associated with the repeating \repeater{}, which has been argued to be powered by a magnetar born in a SLSN or LGRB explosion several decades ago.
-We show that such a central engine powered nebula is consistent with the age and luminosity of the radio source.
-Our directed search for FRBs from the location of PTF10hgi using 40 min of VLA phased-array data reveals no detections to a limit of $22$ mJy ($7\sigma$; 10 ms duration).
+We show that the properties of the radio source are consistent with a magnetar wind nebula or an off-axis jet, indicating the presence of a central engine.
+Our directed search for FRBs from the location of PTF10hgi using 40 min of VLA phased-array data reveals no detections to a limit of $22$ mJy ($10\sigma$; 10 ms duration).
 We outline several follow-up observations that can conclusively establish the origin of the radio emission.

 \keywords{radio continuum: transients}